bonasfvck/blog/_posts/2020-05-03-azure-functions-visual-studio.md

 Pre-requisite:
 -	Visual Studio (of course lol).
 I used the 2019 Professional version.
 -	An existing Azure tenant with Azure Active Directory.
+- Ensure that you have enough credits in your subscription as this will be charged per API request.

 <br>